Jim Popp: Saskatchewan Roughriders (1992–1993)

 Popp was the Saskatchewan Roughriders' Director of Player Personnel and Wide Receivers coach under Don Matthews in 1992–1993.
 The Roughriders appeared in the playoffs both years.

 Baltimore Stallions (1994–1995)

 Popp served as the General Manager and Director of Player Personnel of the Baltimore Stallions in 1994–1995.
 The Stallions reached the Grey Cup both years winning in 1995, and remain the only American team to have won the Grey Cup.
+The Stallions remain the only CFL team in its history to win 18 games in a season.

 Montreal Alouettes (1996–2016)

 After the National Football League added the Baltimore Ravens, Stallions owner Jim Speros decided to relocate his team to Montreal as the second incarnation of the Montreal Alouettes, and Popp was named Vice President, General Manager, Director of Football Operations, and Director of Player Personnel in January 1996.
 While the Alouettes were allowed to reclaim the legacy of the original 1946–86 Alouettes, they were not allowed to keep their history as the Stallions, while Popp had to rebuild the roster as the Stallions players were released from their contracts and 14 of those players were signed by the NFL, though Popp was able to re-sign several key players from Baltimore.
 The 1996 expansion Alouettes team went on to have a 12–6 record and appear in the Eastern Division Championship game.

 Popp reached the East Division Championship 15 out of 21 seasons, the Grey Cup eight times (2000, 2002, 2003, 2005, 2006, 2008, 2009, 2010), three of which ended in victory (2002, 2009, 2010).
 He led the Alouettes to five consecutive seasons of 12 or more victories; the Alouettes are one of only three teams in CFL history to have accomplished that feat.
 Of the three CFL coaches in history to win back-to-back Coach of the Year honors, two did so working under Popp's time as general manager: Don Matthews in 1994–1995 and Taaffe in 1999–2000.
 Marc Trestman, one of Popp's head coaches in Montreal, made a direct crossover from the CFL to the NFL when he was hired by the Chicago Bears in 2013, the first head coach to make such a transition since Bud Grant went to the Minnesota Vikings in 1967.